aderidder/iCRFGenerator/README.md

 By using the definitions from such codebooks, a user ensures interoperability with all datasets using these definitions, thus increasing the FAIRness of the data.

-To learn more about the iCRF Generator, find the publication here: <URL>.
-If you use the iCRF Generator for your project, please cite the paper.
+***Learn more about the iCRF Generator in the [publication](https://f1000research.com/articles/9-81/v1).
+If you use the iCRF Generator for your project, please cite the paper!***

 ## Supported EDCs
 Currently the program can create a core file for: